-More recently, Alan oversaw the Strategic Review of Charges for Scottish Water for 2015-21 (SRC15-21) which was guided by the principle that a well-managed company will “go much further for their customers than they will for the regulator”.
-He is committed to an unswervingly customer centric price control and is constantly seeking to improve the regulatory framework to make it more supportive of innovation and strengthen the relationship between the regulated company and its customers.
+Alan believes firmly in the principle that a well-managed company will “go much further for their customers than they will for the regulator”.
+He is committed to an unswervingly customer-centric price control and continuously seeks to improve the regulatory framework to make it more supportive of innovation and to strengthen the relationship between the regulated company and its customers.
 This included the introduction at the 2015-21 Strategic Review of the Customer Forum.

-Alan is an experienced speaker at international and national water and utility conferences - most recently participating on an expert panel at Marketforce’s Water Market Reform Conference in July.
-He is a member of the UK Regulators Network (UKRN) alongside the CEOs of ten other key UK regulators including Ofgem, Ofwat, FCA, and the ORR.

 Alan has extensive experience in management consultancy and in the investment banking industry.
-He was formerly a management consultant with Bain and Company and before that a Manager with Robert Fleming and Co.
-More recently he was Managing Director of Wolverine CIS Ltd. Alan has an MBA and MA from the Wharton School and the School of Arts and Sciences at the University of Pennsylvania and an MA (Hons) from the University of St Andrews.
+He previously worked as a management consultant with Bain and Company, was Managing Director of Wolverine CIS Ltd. Alan has an MBA and an MA from the Wharton School and the School of Arts and Sciences at the University of Pennsylvania and an MA (Hons) from the University of St Andrews.